 Initiate a DPDD and DPIA

 Under the GDPR, Data Protection by Design and by Default (DPDD), and Data Protection Impact Assessment (DPIA) are mandatory in some circumstances.

-Data Protection by Design and by Default is an approach which promotes privacy and data protection compliance.
+Data Protection by Design and by Default is an approach that promotes privacy and data protection compliance.
 It reduces the privacy risk of the service’s projects and strengthens data security.

 A DPIA is required when data-related projects are applied.
-This includes deploying new technologies, profiling operation, and other large-scale processes.
+This includes deploying new technologies, profiling operations, and other large-scale processes.

 Assign Reliable Data Protection Officers